AmpersandJS/ampersandjs.com/learn_markdown/state.md

 // Since this a state object it triggers a `change:name` on
 // the `profile` object.
 // In addition, since profile is a child the event will
-//propagate up.
+// propagate up.
 More on that below.
 ```

 ## Event bubbling, derived properties based on children